Connecticut Foreclosure Lawyer on Your Side

 - You are experiencing financial hardship and cannot afford your current mortgage payment

-- The property has been listed for sale at a fair market value for at least
+- The property has been listed for sale at a fair market value for at least 90-120 days

 - The property's title must have no encumbrances, such as judgment liens or state and/or federal tax liens

 - The owner of the property must have no financial means to pay the balance of the mortgage as shown by a financial statement, tax return, or W-2

 Do I need a foreclosure attorney for a deed-in-lieu?

-Call today for a free legal consultation!
+Call today for a case evaluation!

-Accepting all major credit cards, including Visa, Mastercard, Discover,
+Accepting all major credit cards, including Visa, Mastercard, Discover, and American Express.